MonacoProtocol/sdk/readme/understanding-market-prices.md

 - Lock timestamp
 - Outcome count

-:memo: Note, at this point the `eventAccount` does not link to an on-chain account.
+**Note:** at this point the `eventAccount` does not link to an on-chain account.
 Eventually it will link to a solana account containing details about the event the market is for - for example `Manchester United vs Manchester City`.

 ```
 {